 In addition to labeling the solfege, you may also choose to have the students label the rhythm.
 Since the entire round consists of quarter notes and eighth notes, students of all levels can successfully label the rhythms.

-3. Sing the round on solfege
+3. Sing the round in unison on solfege

 They’ve labeled their music, so now they should collectively be able to sing the song on the proper solfege.
-If your students struggle with the solfege, you can opt to teach the melody on solfege, line by line, by call and response.
+If your students struggle with the solfege, you can opt to teach the melody on solfege, line by line, through call and response.
 Remember, even if this feels like spoon-feeding, your singers still labeled the pitches to acquire the relationship between written pitches and solfege; now you are helping them to place the sound with the use of sheet music in front of them.

 4. Sing the round in unison on the words